How Many Oz In A 2 Liter

 Q: What is the exact conversion factor?

 A: The exact conversion factor is 33.8140227 US fluid ounces per liter.
-However, for most practical applications, rounding to 33.814 is sufficiently accurate.
+That said, for most practical applications, rounding to 33.814 is sufficiently accurate.

 Q: How do I convert US fluid ounces back to liters?